Three Branches of Government: The U.S. Constitution

 This is a nine-session course that will focus on the concepts and implications behind the United States Constitution and how it laid the foundation for three separate but equal branches of government.
 Students will examine the Constitution closely and explore the history behind the document.
 They will learn about how the various articles in the document and why they have important ramifications on our state and federal governments.

-What we call the Bill of Rights was originally the first ten amendments to the U.S. Constitution.
-Students will discuss answers to the following questions: Why does the Constitution allow for changes to be made?
-How do changes get proposed, and what process does it take?
+The formation of our government came out of the revolution against Britain.
+The U.S. Constitution was written to create a unified system of equal states while balancing various issues through debate and compromise.
+Students will discuss answers to the following questions: What does the Constitution say about creating government?
+Why does the Constitution allow for changes to be made?
+How do changes get proposed, and what process do they take?
 What are the intentions of the Bill of Rights?
-Students will review cases in which these amendments were challenged and how those challenges affected the law.
+Students will review cases in which the Constitution and the amendments were challenged and how those challenges affected the law.